daviddetorres/cloud-native-jokes/README.md

 # Cloud Native Jokes
-Have you ever been in a meet-up or a networking event with other devs and didn't know how to start a converstaion?
+Have you ever been in a meet-up or a networking event with other devs and didn't know how to start a conversation?
 Here are some jokes to break the ice and have some fun!

 # Jokes
 ```